alexeykuz-sys/MyRecipe-MS3/README.md

 - The page layout is simple and easy to navigate.
 It consist of basic colors, which do not distract visitors attention.
 - Navbar - Logo is clear and describes the purpose of the website.
 It has a link to home page.
 Navbar menu has three options: Recipes, Register and Log in leading user to the specific pages.
 Once loged in, use sees Menu options of Profile and Edit Recipes.
 - Footer - simple footer that has links to social media and website slogan.
 All links open correct pages.
-2. LogIn and /LogOut pages allowed user to log in/out with required fields input min amount of text. if user put a wrong username or password, user gets specific notifcation on the screem
+2. LogIn and /LogOut pages allowed user to log in/out with required fields input min amount of text. if user put a wrong username or password, user gets specific notifcation on the screen.
+3. Register page -

 # Deployment